Hackers Exchange Servers Ransomware

 FAQ

 Yes, hackers often use ransomware as a malicious tool.
 Ransomware encrypts victims’ data and demands payment to provide the decryption key.
 It’s a profitable strategy for cybercriminals to extort money from individuals, businesses, and organizations.
-The victims’ urgency to regain access to their data increases the likelihood of payment.
-Prevention through cybersecurity measures and regular data backups is crucial to avoid falling victim to such attacks.
+The victims seek to recover from the incident thus they are willing to pay to have access to their data.
+The best ways of combating such an attack include practicing good security measures as well as keeping data back up to minimize the chances of any attack getting through.